 (3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the fifth variation agreement shall operate and take effect notwithstanding any other Act or law.

-[Section 3E inserted by No. 87 of 1987 s.
+[Section 3E inserted: No. 87 of 1987 s.
 6.]

 4A.
 Variation of Agreement to increase rates of royalty